TelluIoT/ThingML/compilers/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/SINTEF-9012/ThingML/master/compilers/docs/Modules_Deps.png" alt="Modules Dependencies" width="600"></p>

-The sections bellow provide some more information on the different modules and how to extend them.
+The sections below provide some more information on the different modules and how to extend them.

 ### Compilers architecture